On this page you will find:

 - You will now be able to access water and proceed to step 3.

 - Slowly open the outlet valve on the filling station

 - Fill your tank to the level you require

 - Press FINISH.
 Your card will now be charged for the value of water you have taken.

 WFS User Instructions (Grey) – Until 15 January 2023

-On Approval of your application, you will be given an access code to the locks.
-Please contact our Customer Service team on (02) 4868 0888 if you require this access code.
+On approval of your application, you will be given an access code to the locks.
+Please contact our Customer Service team on (02) 4868 0888 if you require your access code.

 - Open the upper cover and place the card onto the panel.

 - Take note of the volume on the display, this shows how much water is available to be drawn from the unit.